ChenjieSU/always_learning_google_products/01-gdg_denver-bafyc_hackathon/README.md

 ## Final Cleanup - Deleted These Projects on 2018-05-17:

 Moving on to try the tutorial examples at Google code labs.
 For details, see the directory ../02-google_code_lab .

+Trying to do some cleanup before shifting gears.

+### Tom's Trivia - mentioned above

+- Gear icon -> Project Settings: Changed name to "OLD Tom's Trivia DELETED"
+- Updated invocations to match the new name
+- Gear icon on project page -> Permissions -> (New Page)
+- Google Cloud Platform/IAM & Admin menu -> Gear icon (Settings) -> Shut down
+- Success!
+"Project "OLD Tom's Trivia DELETED" is now shut down and scheduled to be deleted after 6/16/18."

 ### Tom's Silly Name - NOT mentioned above